varungujarathi9/nvim/README.md

 Neovim setup files for easy replication

 Theme: One Dark Pro
 Font: Nerd Font (JetBrains Mono)

+## To install Language Servers, Linters and Formatters
+1. `:Mason` - Install LSP, DAP, Linters & Formatters
+2. In `null-ls` add support fot Linter & Formatter to be used as LSP
+3. You need to install the linter, formatter package in your system as well

+## To install debuggers
+1. Go to [https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) and find instructions to install the DAP.
+2. Make sure DAP is install in system as well

 ## (Optional) Neovim install steps for Linux AppImage
 `sudo apt update`